mekwars-legends/www/_static/Top of Client Menus.md

 This menu includes the following sub-menus

-    Set Logo: Sets a logo in the player information window in the upper right.
+<br>-Set Logo: Sets a logo in the player information window in the upper right.
 This logo is also displayed in the initial battle report after an operation has been launched.
-    Defect: used to defect to a faction when a player first begins in the campaign.
+<br>- Defect: used to defect to a faction when a player first begins in the campaign.
-    Use Reward Points: Used to end a Tactical Campaign (Mini-Campaign)
+<br>-Use Reward Points: Used to end a Mini-Campaign

 ACTIVATE - An alternate means to "go active" with armies instead of pressing the activate button in the lower right of the client.
 Rarely used.